 - It supports about 90 cryptocurrencies in the UK, which includes many of the largest ones available – like Bitcoin, Ethereum, and popular ERC-20 tokens.

 - The Web Exchange and mobile app are simple and easy-to-use.
 You can also easily setup price alerts or regular automatic purchases.

-- Fees are approx. 2% on the Web Exchange and mobile app, but you will be able to get lower fees on ActiveTrader (max 0.35%) once they enable GBP support.
+- Fees are approx. 2% on the Web Exchange and mobile app, but you can get lower fees on ActiveTrader (max 0.4%).

 Head over to the Gemini website to learn more or get started.

 4 thoughts on “Gemini Review (2023)”

 Gemini does not require you to ask them to enable ActiveTrader, you can enable it yourself in your settings

 I’ve updated the review to reflect that.
 They must have changed that after the initial release in the UK.

 Yeah the thing with the time taken to deposit via bank transfer is very frustrating.

 My first small transfer took 2 hours and now my bank account is verified – great.
 But second transfer for same small amount initiated a day later is still pending – over 14 hours now!!